LPardue/draft-pardue-httpbis-preconnect-hint-svc-param/draft-pardue-httpbis-related-origins.md

 www.example.com IN HTTPS 1 . alpn=h2,h2 related=example.com
 ~~~

-Clients that learn about related origins MAY this information to make whatever
+Clients that learn about related origins MAY use this information to make
-preparations they deem fit.
-For instance, they could use it to perform the same
+whatever preparations they deem fit.
+For instance, they could use it to perform
-connection coalescing authority checks ({{RFC9113}} and {{RFC9114}}) that would
+the same connection coalescing authority checks ({{RFC9113}} and {{RFC9114}})
-otherwise happen later in a connection lifecycle.
-Similarly, they could use
+that would otherwise happen later in a connection lifecycle.
+Similarly, they
-this information to help maintain a connection pool, and where needed
+could use this information to help maintain a connection pool and, where needed,
-proactively create or keep open connections to those origins in anticipation
+proactively create or keep open connections to those origins in anticipation of
-of being used.
+being used.

-The `related` SvcParamKey is a hint and could contain stale or incorrect
+The `related` SvcParamKey is a hint and could contain stale, incorrect or
-information.
-A client SHOULD implement checks and heuristics that limit state or
+superfluous information.
+A client SHOULD implement checks and heuristics that
-resource commitment based on this information.
-For example, a client could track
+limit state or resource commitment based on this information.
+For example, a
-how often related origins are matched to related resources.
-Notably, the scope
+client could track how often related origins are matched to related resources.
-of relationships is at the origin level, not any other component that might
+Notably, the scope of relationships is at the origin level, not any other
-later comprise a URI that is to be fetched.
-As such, constraining the set or
+component that might later comprise a URI that is to be fetched.
+As such,
-related origins to those that are likely to be used by a client can help avoid
+constraining the set or related origins to those that are likely to be used by a
-commitment of resources that might subsequently go unused.
+client can help avoid commitment of resources that might subsequently go unused.

 HTTP resource relationships might be restricted to authorized clients.
 Exposing
 those related origins to unauthorised DNS clients could leak sensitive